 Day 16: Tristskamma

 We take a leisurely hike along one of the short trails, which allows us to explore the coastal bush and rocky shoreline.
 There is also an option to plunge off the world’s highest bungee jump at the Bloukrans River (at own cost).
 (B)

 Day 17: Tsitsikamma/Oudtshoorn (Drive)

-After visiting ‘The Heads’ in Knysna, a town nestled on a tranquil lagoon, we will enjoy an interactive and educational oyster tasting experience (oyster experience only included in the 2019 tour).
+After visiting ‘The Heads’ in Knysna, a town nestled on a tranquil lagoon, we will enjoy an interactive and educational oyster tasting experience.
 We then continue our journey, travelling over the Outeniqua Mountains into the Little Karoo to the town of Oudtshoorn.
 We take a trip to the famous Cango Caves, with their impressive ancient stalagmites and stalactites before we overnight in the ostrich capital of the world.

 Day 18: Oudtshoorn/Cape Town (Drive)